What is ERP? Enterprise Resource Planning (ERP) explained

 As the demand for ERP soars, novel frameworks for choosing and implementing the right ERP systems are emerging to inform best practices and—for the first time—create industry standards for ERP.

-These frameworks are agile to meet the needs of SMEs (or indeed global organizations), based on their sector, size, and individual objectives.
+These frameworks meet the needs of SMEs (or indeed global organizations), based on their sector, size, and individual objectives.

 In particular, we’re seeing a growing focus on ERP implementation in SMEs, to help them overcome the challenges of today and seize the opportunities of tomorrow.